-Proportion of waste (by weight) for each type of SDWS are multiplied by corresponding default MCF proposed by the 2006 IPCC Guidelines.
-The mass fraction of the waste disposed of on each type of SWDS (unmanaged shallow, unmanaged deep and managed) in the total mass of disposed waste has been calculated by dividing the mass of disposed waste at each type of SWDS (unmanaged shallow, unmanaged deep and managed) by the total mass of disposed waste.
-These calculated mass fractions have been multiplied by corresponding default MCF proposed by the 2006 IPCC Guidelines, Volume 5, Table 3.1. (i.e. mass fraction for unmanaged shallow 0.4; mass fraction for unmanaged deep SWDS
+The mass fraction of the waste deposited on each type of SWDS (unmanaged shallow, unmanaged deep and managed) in the total mass of deposited waste has been calculated by dividing the mass of deposited waste at each type of SWDS (unmanaged shallow, unmanaged deep and managed) by the total mass of deposited waste.
+These calculated mass fractions have been multiplied by corresponding default MCF proposed by the 2006 IPCC Guidelines, Volume 5, Table 3.1.:

+- mass fraction for unmanaged shallow 0.4;

+- mass fraction for unmanaged deep SWDS 0.8;

-0.8; mass fraction for managed SWDS 1.0).
-So, weighted average MCF for each type of SWDS (unmanaged shallow, unmanaged deep and managed) has been calculated.
+- mass fraction for managed SWDS 1.0.

+Like that, weighted average MCF for each type of SWDS (unmanaged shallow, unmanaged deep and managed) has been calculated.
 The total weighted average MCF has been obtained by summing of weighted average MCF for each type of SWDS (unmanaged shallow, unmanaged deep and managed), for each year in the reporting period.

-The total weighted average MCF for the period 1955 - 2021 are reported in the Table 7.2-8.
+The total weighted average MCF for MSW in the period 1950 - 2022 are reported in the Table 7.2-18.